Pratik-Jiv/Uni-Project/README.md

-# Uni-Projects-Web-and-API
+# Uni-Projects
 ------------
-These folders are the websites and APIs created from the beginning without any given code.
+These folders contain notable code and programs developed during my time at the University of Auckland.
+Some of these were given 'skeleton code' and are marked as such, whereas others were built from examples manipulated to fit the purpose of use (created from the beginning).